DCT

 The Invention Explained

-• Problem Addressed: The patent’s background section notes that drug-induced phospholipidosis, a side effect of certain drugs, is a significant regulatory concern but cannot be easily determined non-invasively, creating a need for more accessible biomarkers (’949 Patent, col. 1:12-23, 31-36).
+• Problem Addressed: The patent’s background section notes that drug-induced phospholipidosis, a cellular disorder involving the accumulation of certain lipids, is a significant regulatory concern in drug development but cannot be determined non-invasively (ʼ949 Patent, col. 1:12-21; ʼ949 Patent, col. 1:33-35).
+This creates a need for "readily accessible biomarkers" to monitor the condition in preclinical and clinical studies ʼ949 Patent, col. 1:35-38

 Key Claims at a Glance

-• A method for evaluating the activity of a test compound to induce phospholipidosis in a target subject, comprising:
+• A method for evaluating the activity of a test compound to induce phospholipidosis.

-• obtaining a test sample from a subject administered the compound (or from test cells contacted with the compound);
+• Obtaining a test sample from a subject administered the compound, a population of test cells contacted with the compound, or endocytic vesicles isolated from them.

-• comparing the level of each biomarker with a corresponding predetermined level; and
+• Comparing the level of each biomarker with a corresponding predetermined level.

-• determining that the compound has the activity to induce phospholipidosis if the level of any of the biomarkers is at or above the predetermined level.
+• Concluding that the compound has the activity to induce phospholipidosis if the level of any biomarker is at or above the predetermined level.

 III.
 The Accused Instrumentality